carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ### fromPath

-The previous channel factories deal with sending values.
-A special  channel factory `fromPath` is used when dealing with files.
+The previous channel factories methods dealt with sending one or more values.
+A special channel factory method `fromPath` is used when dealing with files.

-The `fromPath` factory method create a **queue channel** emitting one or more files matching the specified  pattern specifying the location of files.
+The `fromPath` factory method create a **queue channel** emitting one or more files matching the pattern specifying the location of files.
 This pattern can be the location of a single file or a glob pattern that matches multiple files or directories.
 The location of the file should be specified as a relative path to the location of nextflow script you are running.

 The script below creates a channel with a single file as its' content.